poepanda/sam/README.md

 ## How to run
 ```
-  npm start:dev // or start:dev:debug with debug logs
   npm start
+  npm dev // For development with hot reloading
+  npm start:debug // Or npm run dev:debug
 ```